enthought/mayavi/docs/source/mayavi/mlab.rst

 .. topic:: Section summary

-    This section describes the `mab` API, for use of Mayavi as a simple plotting in scripts or interactive sessions.
+    This section describes the `mlab` API, for use of Mayavi as a simple plotting in scripts or interactive sessions.
 This is the main entry point for people interested in doing 3D plotting à la Matlab or IDL in Python.
 If you are interested in a list of all the